Powering secure, scalable, and open-source detection and response for cloud-first organizations

 - Improve and inspect cloud security posture

-Panther’s elastic architecture enables terabytes of data per day to be analyzed with low overhead and minimal cost.
+Panther’s elastic architecture and modern approach to SIEM enables terabytes of data per day to be analyzed with low overhead and minimal cost.
 And best of all, Panther is open source!

 Follow our Quick Start Guide to deploy Panther v1.0 today with built-in support for: